qburst-jithink/terraform/README.md

 ### Running ETL over datasource
-Once essential components(glue datasource connection, catlog database, crawler, glue job) run the crawler to detect schema/table and then once completed start the glue job.
+Once essential components(glue datasource connection, catlog database, crawler, glue job) are created run the crawler to detect schema/table and then once completed start the glue job.

 ### End result
 Transformed file can be found at the s3 location specified in the ETL script.